MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/audiencedimension.md

 description: An object that inherits AudienceGroupDimension.
 ---
 # AudienceDimension Data Object - Campaign Management
 An object that inherits AudienceGroupDimension.
-THere is a maximum of 2,000 audiences in an *AudienceDimension*.

 ## Syntax
 ```xml